nbari/zunzuncito/README.md

     http://api.zunzun.io/my/ip

-For example to get the meaning of status code 201
+For example, to get the meaning of status code 201

     http://api.zunzun.io/status/201

 ### GAE

-Tu have a ZunZun instance up and running in Google App Engine this are the configurations:
+Tu have a ZunZun instance up and running in Google App Engine these are the configurations:

 Contents of the app.yaml file: